Gregory J. Slavonic: Political appointee

 On December 5, 2017, President Donald Trump nominated Slavonic to serve as the 18th Assistant Secretary of the Navy for Manpower and Reserve Affairs (ASN M&RA), a Senate-confirmed position responsible for overseeing manpower and reserve component affairs for both the Navy and Marine Corps.
 This role included the development of programs and policies related to military personnel (active, reserve, and retired), recruiting, family members, and the civilian workforce.
 Additionally, he was tasked with tracking the contractor workforce and overseeing human resources within the United States Department of the Navy.
 During his tenure as ASN (M&RA), both the Navy and Marine Corps successfully met their recruiting goals.

 Slavonic departed this position on January 20, 2021, with the change in administration.

 Private sector

 From 1976 to 2008, Slavonic held several leadership positions in the newspaper and television industries before joining Computer Sciences Corporation.
 He served as President of FlagBridge Strategic Communications for more than six years.
 Additionally, he was invited to be a minority owner and investor in the Oklahoma City Cavalry professional basketball team, the first pro basketball team in Oklahoma City.
-The Cavalry, a member of the Continental Basketball Association (CBA) from 1990 to 1997, won the CBA championship in 1997, defeating the Florida Beach Dogs 4–2 in a seven-game series.

 From 2007 to 2009, Slavonic served as executive director of the Jim Thorpe Association and the Oklahoma Sports Hall of Fame.

 Slavonic is the President & CEO of Blue-Water Strategies, LLC.

 In addition to his consulting work, Slavonic has served as an adjunct professor at the University of Central Oklahoma.

-Boards and consulting

-Slavonic currently serves as Vice Chairman of the Board of Directors for ChemResearch Co Surface Technologies(CRC).
-Slavonic acts as an advisor to the CEO and President on matters related to the Department of Defense.

-In addition to his work with CRC, Slavonic is a Senior Defense Advisor for American Global Strategies (AGS).
+He has also served as a Senior Advisor at American Global Strategies, a Washington, D.C.–based consulting firm.